ivan-iliev/Flowers-At-Home-2.0/README.md

 ## Device Firmware

 The software design and implementation of firmware for a hardware plant sensor built as part of the integrated monitoring system for plant disease monitor and forecasting.
 All hardware sensors from multiple vendors have to be generic enough and to support: Soil fertility detection, Soil moisture detection, Light intensity detection, Ambient air temperature, Ambient air humidity, Low power working mode, Ultra Low power sleep, Long life battery cycle support.
 The plant sensor senses these quantities at a programmable period and sends the sensors’ readings as JSON data to the Botanica Cloud IoT Server.

+See how to set up a device by yourself [here](https://github.com/ivan-iliev/Flowers-At-Home-2.0/blob/main/botanica-sensors-firmware/FIRMWARE%20INSTALL.md)

 ### Current releases of botanica firmware for hardware sensors;
 * [LILIGO Model T-Higrow](https://www.lilygo.cc/en-bg/products/t-higrow)